tomirons/pw-web/readme.md

 **Note:** Make sure your inside the `pw-web` directory when you run the commands.

-Then run the following command to install all the required packages:
+Run the following command to install all the required packages:
 ````
 composer install
 ````